perspectivefi/apwine-sdk/README.md

 // ...

-// You will need a provider for queries. const alchemyProvider = new ethers.providers.AlchemyProvider( 'kovan',
+// You will need a provider for queries.
+// Note: Providers will automatically get wrapped into a MulticallProvider. const alchemyProvider = new ethers.providers.AlchemyProvider( 'kovan',
   #YOUR ALCHEMY API KEY
 )

-// and a signer for transactions. const signer = new ethers.Wallet(
+// You will need a signer for transactions.
+// Note: if you want to fetch data only, this can be omitted. const signer = new ethers.Wallet(
   #YOUR PRIVATE KEY,
   alchemyProvider